t-mercier/42_cub3d/README.md

 - C language and Raycasting principles.
 - 42 Minilib MLX graphics library.

-## Submodule Initialization and Update

-To  within this project, run the following command:

 ## Installation and Usage
 1. Clone the repository.
 2. Initialize and update submodules `git submodule update --init`